1101 East Pike Street

 Building in Seattle, Washington, U.S.

-1101 East Pike Street, originally known as the Seattle Automobile Company and later the Baker Linen Building is a historic building in Seattle, in the U.S. state of Washington.
+1101 East Pike Street, originally known as the Seattle Automobile Company and later the Baker Linen Building is a historic building in the Capitol Hill neighborhood of Seattle, in the U.S. state of Washington.
 Built in 1916 as the fourth and final location of the Seattle Automobile Company, the city's first auto dealer, the structure has been designated a city landmark.

 History

 Seattle Automobile Company

 The Seattle Automobile Company was organized by a group of local businessmen headed by Henry P. Grant (1876–1954) in 1904.
 Already a successful bicycle merchant in the city, Grant made Seattle's first car sale in 1902 and was given the opportunity to be the city's first official car salesman.
 Against the advice of everyone he knew, he signed on as regional distributor for the Franklin Automobile Company and Thomas Motor Company, whose line of motorized bikes Grant already dealt in.
 With the backing of several trustees including capitalist Thomas S. Lippy and the buyer of his first car, Dr. Frank Bryant, Grant set up shop in a rented storefront at 1407 Fourth Avenue in the heart of downtown.
 In his first year of business, he only managed to sell one car, but the next year would sell 10 and more each following year.
 He soon expanded his product, becoming the region's distributors of Locomobile, Peerless and Columbus cars and Knox trucks.
 Quickly outgrowing their space they began the march towards Capitol Hill, moving first to 1408 8th Avenue in 1906 and then to their own 36,000 square foot brick building at 1423 10th Avenue in June 1907, on a block containing some of Seattle's earliest purpose-built automobile garages.
 This building still stands today.
 By the end of 1907, high demand for the Franklin car prompted Grant to expand the garage into an adjoining building at 1422 Broadway and would soon open branch agencies in Tacoma, Olympia, Bellingham and Hoquiam, thus eliminating the need for customers to make the long journey into Seattle.